Practical guide to visiting Barcelona’s Sagrada Família

-The Sagrada Família is the symbol of Barcelona.
-The construction of this modernist, monumental church began in 1882, but Antoni Gaudí’s masterpiece is still unfinished.
-If you want to visit the Sagrada Família, it is important to order your tickets in advance due to its enormous popularity.
+The Sagrada Família is an iconic symbol of Barcelona.
+Construction of this monumental church began in 1882, and Antoni Gaudí’s masterpiece remains unfinished.
+Due to its immense popularity, it’s important to order your tickets in advance if you wish to visit the Sagrada Família.

 Sagrada FamíliaTickets, opening hours & public transportation